 Mrs Losada cannot wait to read them!

 Plant seeds can be dispersed in a number of different ways.
 Some seeds are transported by wind, and have seeds designed to float, glide or spin through the air.
 Plants growing near a river may use the flowing water to transport their seeds.
 Some seed pods are designed to explode and project the seeds a good distance from the parent plant.

 Many plants also use animals to carry seeds around.
 These seeds may have handy hooks which attach to an animal’s fur.
 Alternatively, the plants might make tasty fruit to enclose the seeds, which attract animals to eat them.

 Today we made a paper helicopter shaped just like a maple or sycamore seed.

-Listen to the song, how do the seeds move away from the plants and trees?
+Look at the seeds.
+How do they move away from the plants and trees.

 This week was Mrs Losada's first week and she has had such a fantastic time with her new class.
 In her assembly she told us a little bit about herself, but asked us lots of questions about her new school: